 Directed Independent Research (4912)

 Directed Independent Research (XXX 4912) is a course for students who are working closely with a faculty member on a research or creative project.
 It is available in most majors to document and formalize independent research activities for undergraduates.
-You enroll in 4912 with your research mentor.
+You enroll in 4912 by signing a form with your research mentor.

 Enrolling in 4912 credit ensures that your research experience shows up on your transcript: this is a very good thing for students applying to graduate and professional schools